Measuring the Impact of Legal Assistance on Mobile Money Dispute Resolution in Uganda

 Professor Matthieu Chemin with the CTDR-U team

-Mobile money has rapidly expanded across Sub-Saharan Africa, including Uganda, where over 25 million accounts were registered by the end of 2022.1 However, previous research by IPA in Uganda revealed that 49 percent of users faced issues such as not receiving funds, unpaid utility bills, and difficulties reaching customer service.2 CTDR-U offers legal aid to consumers in mobile money disputes by discussing cases with them, providing legal information, accompanying them to customer care centers, resolving disputes with providers, and reporting fraud to the police and regulators.
+Mobile money has rapidly expanded across Sub-Saharan Africa, including Uganda, where over 25 million accounts were registered by the end of 2022.1 However, previous research by IPA in Uganda revealed that 49 percent of users faced issues such as not receiving funds, unpaid utility bills, and difficulties reaching customer service.2 CTDR-U offers help to consumers in mobile money disputes by gathering facts on the cases, attempting to resolve disputes with providers, and forwarding the unresolved cases to the regulators of Mobile Money (the Bank of Uganda and the Uganda Communications Commission (UCC).

-Funded by IPA’s Consumer Protection Research Initiative and in collaboration with CTDR-U, researchers conducted a randomized evaluation to measure the impact of the legal aid services provided by CTDR-U case workers.
-A total of 792 mobile money users with a dispute in the 90 days prior to the intervention were randomly assigned to either receive the legal aid services or serve as a comparison group.
+Funded by IPA’s Consumer Protection Research Initiative and in collaboration with CTDR-U, researchers conducted a randomized evaluation to measure the impact of CTDR-U. A total of 817 mobile money users with a dispute in the 90 days prior to the intervention were randomly assigned to either receive the legal aid services or serve as a comparison group.
 Researchers measured indicators including case resolution, trust, and use of mobile money.

 Sources